fmartinscybersec/Security-Labs/Project_1/README.md

 ## 🛠️ Part 1: Forensic Analysis & Cracking (`try_open_me.zip`)

-An analysis was conducted on the `hackTHEtask` repository to extract critical information from a protected ZIP file.
+An analysis was conducted on the current repository to extract critical information from a protected ZIP file.

 ### Methodology and Tools:
 - **Enumeration:** Listed internal files to identify potential targets.